eralpship/web-dev-workshop/docs/imporving-design.md

 MUI gives us good looking basic pre designed components that we can build our ui's blocks they provide.
 It has a layout system, many kinds of buttons and containers, tables and much more.

+You can refer to this [All MUI Components page](https://mui.com/material-ui/all-components/) for choosing components to use.

 We use this extensively in Starship operations services tools like Hype Panel.
 And partially in Ground Control App as well.
 (Material ui is implemented in React Native through [Paper ui library](https://reactnativepaper.com/))

 To begin, install the npm modules